bhochhi/go-guide/README.md

 - Installing other packages:
 - Learning Go: [A tour of GO](https://tour.golang.org)

+* Every Go Program is made up of packages
+*

-1. main package is executable and need main func
+* main package is executable and need main func
-2. variable declaration, type at the last: var a int, var b int and  var x, y int
+* variable declaration, type at the last: var a int, var b int and  var x, y int
-3. function return  func add(x,y int) int {}
+* function return  func add(x,y int) int {}
-3. func multiple return: function split(a int) (x, y) int {} also call naked func. returns x and y
+* func multiple return: function split(a int) (x, y) int {} also call naked func. returns x and y
-4. variable with intializer: var i, j int = 1, 2
+* variable with intializer: var i, j int = 1, 2
-5. Short var declaration l:=40 , available within the func
+* Short var declaration l:=40 , available within the func
-6. variable declarations may be "factored" into blocks, as with import statements:
+* variable declarations may be "factored" into blocks, as with import statements:
 ```go
     import (
 	"fmt"